Victorcatteau/Deep_Generative_Models/README.md

 # Deep_Generative_Models

-This is the default project for [CS236: Deep Generative Models](https://deepgenerativemodels.github.io/).
+This is the default project for [CS236: Deep Generative Models].
 You'll be implementing text-conditioned image generation.

 ## Getting Started